 Aim to be on the beach early February though as the rains start to fall closer to March.

-- Top February events: Circus Rio, Waitangi Day, Sand Safari Arts Festival, Chinese New Year Street Party (Hope Island) and the Gold Coast Triathlon.
+- Top February events: Night Markets at NightQuarter, Sand Safari Arts Festival, Chinese New Year Celebration and the The Lights Water Fest.

 - Best for: Unwinding, beach escapes, weekend breaks.